heroku/function-migration/README.md

 The contents of this repository are available for you to modify and use under the Apache License Version 2.0 license.
 See the [LICENSE](https://github.com/heroku/function-migration/blob/main/LICENSE.txt) file for more info.

+Salesforce is under no obligation to:
+- update or maintain this repository;
+- accept and/or merge Pull Requests; or
+- respond to open issues, questions, or requests posted in this repository.

+Salesforce does not warrant that the software code in this repository will reproduce the behavior of any Salesforce Elastic Services deployment.

 ## Heroku

 Heroku is a Platform as a Service based on a managed container system.
 Heroku has integrated data services and a powerful ecosystem for deploying and running modern apps.
-The Heroku developer experience is an app-centric approach for software delivery that’s integrated with today’s most popular developer tools and workflows.
+The Heroku developer experience is an app-cenatric approach for software delivery that’s integrated with today’s most popular developer tools and workflows.

 Heroku makes the process of deploying, configuring, scaling, tuning, and managing apps as simple and straightforward as possible.
 Developers can focus on what’s most important: building great apps that delight and engage customers.